microprediction/densitypdf/README.md

     val = density_pdf(mixture_spec, x=0.0)

-The `builtin` options are replacements for scipy.stats distributions that are more suitable for single use, when you don't want to incur instantiation overhead in scipy.
+The `builtin` options are replacements for scipy.stats distributions should you wish to use them.

 ## Specifying densities or mixtures of the same